orbitalchicken/Roadmap/Postponed.md

 	switch to default notification theme
 	mintdesktop: Use radiobuttons for marco vs compiz, with labels like "Marco (No desktop effects, compatible with all hardware)", "Compiz (Desktop effects, requires compatible hardware)"
-    caja: renaming a file produces a black border
+    caja: renaming a file produces a black border use a configuration runtime switch for logind support. remove all help buttons.
+	add context menu support for CSD headerbars in Marco.

 Post 17
 --------